google-research/tnco/README.md

 annealing, the framework is extensible to other methods. `TNCO` supports optimization with or without memory constraints, and can automatically parallelize runs on multiple threads.

+`TNCO` was used to demonstrate the first verifiable quantum advantage in 2025 (Abanin et al., "Observation of constructive interference at the edge of quantum ergodicity", Nature vol. 646, 2025).

 ## Installation